Eclipse-Laboratories-Inc/celestia-zk-da-challenge/README.md

 and [Blobstream].
 Users can use this program to generate a proof that a specific blob inside an Eclipse index blob (any of the blobs inside the index or the index itself) is unavailable on Celestia.

-The guest program uses Blobstream to attest the authenticity of Celestia blocks, uses Celestia row proofs to derive the size of each Celestia block's Extended Data Square (EDS) and then performs a range check of the share indices of the challenged blob.
+The guest program uses Blobstream to attest the authenticity of Celestia blocks, Celestia row proofs to derive the size of each Celestia block's Extended Data Square (EDS) and then performs a range check of the share indices of the challenged blob.
 If the challenged blob is out of bounds, the blob is proven as unavailable.